nginx-architects/agility2022-apigw-nic/modules/module7/readme.md

 ## gRPC Routing and Load Balancing

-One fairly recent trend in API technology is the move to gRPC.   gRPC is becoming a popular alternative to JSON RESTful API's in part because of a 7 to 10 times performance improvement over REST.
+One fairly recent trend in web API technology is the move to gRPC.   gRPC is becoming a popular alternative to JSON RESTful API's in part because of a 7 to 10 times performance improvement over REST.
 This is due in part to the use of HTTP2.
 NGINX has gRPC proxy and load balancing capabilities built in.
 Moreover, we can enable our Ingress Controller to route and load balance gRPC traffic with the VirtualServer custom resource.

 In this module you will learn:

 1. Basic gRPC concepts
 2. How our gRPC demonstration application works
 3. How to configure the NIC to proxy and load balance gRPC traffic